mvvassilev/auto-audio-subs/README.md

 Run command:

-> python audiotovid.py SAMPLE_AUDIO.mp3 --language='en-US' --background=SAMPLE_BACKGROUND.png --video_out_path=SAMPLE_VIDEO_OUT.mp4
+> python audiotovid.py SAMPLE_AUDIO.mp3 --language='en-US'  --video_out_path=SAMPLE_VIDEO_OUT.mp4

-The command outputs a "video.mp4" file in the working directory
+The command outputs a "video.mp4" file in the working directory.
+NOTE: The generated "video.mp4" does not have a progressbar on it.
+You can add one by following these steps:

+1. Go to the "progressbar" directory
+> cd progressbar

+2. Run:
+> python3 progbartovid.py SAMPLE_VIDEO_PATH.mp4

+NOTE: configurations are done via "config.json" for both "audiotovid.py" and "progbartovid.py"

 # Note